About the course

 For secondary applicants this should be in, or closely related to, your proposed teaching subject.
 Ideally, we would expect that at least 50% of your degree is relevant to the National Curriculum subject you intend to teach.

-GCSE (or recognised standard equivalent) grade C or 4 or above in English and Mathematics (and a Science subject for Primary)
+GCSE (or recognised standard equivalent) grade C or 4 or above in English and Mathematics (and a Science subject at grade C or 4 or above for Primary).

 A desire to teach and work with young people.